 April in Italy can be quite an experience.
-In April spring is already in full swing throughout the country, or at least in most parts and the landscapes in many parts of the country is a beautiful riot of colors.
-In Italy, the tourist season picks up in April.
-However, it is just the start of the main tourist season so visitors would not have to face the full heat of the high prices of airline tickets and hotel rates in April.
-April in Italy is a feast for all the senses because of the number of events that place in the country during the month.
+In April, Spring is already in full swing throughout the country – or at least in most parts of it – and the lasdscape becomes a beautiful riot of colors.
+In Italy, tourist season picks up in April.
+However, it is just at its start so visitors don't have to face high season prices quite yet.
+April in Italy is a feast for all senses, because of the number of scents, sounds and flavors the country offers, along with the many events that take place during the month.

-Compared to January, February and March the rates would usually be higher for all tourist related services, but not as high as they are in the next few months.
-Those who want to experience the culture and are fond of cultural and food festivals would find April to be the perfect time to travel to Italy.
+Compared to January, February and March, rates in April are higher for all tourism-related services, but not as high as they are in the following months.
+Those who want to experience Italian culture and are fond of cultural and food festivals will easily find April to be an amazing month to see the country.

 Weather in April

-Northern Italy In Milan and other parts of Northern Italy, average temperatures remain between 4 and 17 degrees Celsius (40 to 62 degrees Farenheit) .
+In Northern Italy average temperatures remain between 4 and 17 degrees Celsius (40 to 62 degrees Fahrenheit) .

-In Central Italy including Rome, the temperature is approximately between 8 to 17 degrees Celsius (47 to 63 degree Farenheit).
+In Central Italy, including Rome, the temperature is approximately between 8 and 17 degrees Celsius (47 to 63 degree Fahrenheit).

-In Southern Italy and Sicily the water is still too cold but the sun is warm, especially if you are from a cold climate.
+In Southern Italy and Sicily, the water is still too cold to take a swim, but the sun is warm, especially if you are used to a colder climate.